 Overshoot steelhead must migrate downstream to return to their natal tributary.
 Khan et al. (2013) found that downstream-migrating adult steelhead greatly prefer surface (e.g., debris sluiceway) over turbine passage routes through dams.
 However, if the only passage route during non-spill periods (i.e., all surface passage routes are closed) is through the turbines (Richins and Skalski 2018), steelhead may experience higher mortality rates (Wertheimer and Evans 2005).
 If preferred passage routes are not available, steelhead may expend considerable energy searching for passage routes prior to spawning or may simply spawn in the nearest available stream (i.e., stray).
 Hence, overshoot steelhead may suffer high mortality trying to return to their natal stream during winter months (i.e., demographic cost to their natal population) or spawn in a non-natal stream and have genetic impacts (i.e., introgression) on upstream populations.
 Furthermore, if the abundance of overshoot or non-natal steelhead is not known or accounted for, their presence within non-natal populations may mask the true conservation status or viability of those populations.

 Overshoot steelhead have been detected at Priest Rapids Dam (rkm 639), the first dam upstream from the Yakima and Snake rivers since 2003 (Figure 1), when passive integrated transponder (PIT) detectors in fish ladders became operational.
 Due to the high variability in abundance and PIT tag rates of overshoot steelhead, the fate of these fish and their contribution to upstream or downstream populations and recreational fisheries was not well understood.
 Recent advancements in the abundance estimation for populations upstream of Priest Rapids Dam suggested a proportion (~25%) of the steelhead that migrated upstream of Priest Rapids Dam were unaccounted for and were assumed to represent the overshoot component of the total steelhead dam count (Waterhouse et al. 2020).
 Hence, monitoring the status and trends of both overshoot and non-overshoot steelhead at Priest Rapids Dam and their fate was a priority for managers.
-As water temperatures increases due to climate change, thereby increasing the likelihood of overshooting, understanding the risks associated with this behavior are required for effective management.
+As water temperatures increase due to climate change, thereby increasing the likelihood of overshooting, understanding the risks associated with this behavior are required for effective management.
 Given the potential risks associated with overshoot behavior on populations of conservation concern, the objectives of this study were to: (1) estimate the annual abundance of overshoot steelhead that successfully migrated downstream of Priest Rapids Dam prior to spawning (overshoot fallbacks); (2) estimate the annual abundance of overshoot steelhead at Priest Rapids Dam; (3) estimate the annual proportion of overshoot steelhead that migrated downstream of Priest Rapids Dam to their natal tributary (fallback migration success); (4) evaluate the effect of downstream dam crossings on fallback migration success and (5) compare migration patterns and timing of non-overshoot and overshoot steelhead into natal tributaries.

 <A>Methods